ptomulik/testmd/README.md

   - `spec/unit/puppet/util/repoutil_spec.rb`

-to enable some universal unit tests for your provider.
+to enable common unit tests for your provider.
 Specific tests should be implemented in

   - `spec/unit/puppet/util/repoutil/foo_spec.rb`